-The proposed budget and business plan also incorporates the development of a CCTV surveillance programme whereby the initial capital expenditure for the implementation of strategically placed surveillance cameras is planned outside the scope of this business plan but where the expansion and maintenance of the camera network is envisaged over the next 5 years.
+The proposed budget and business plan also incorporates the development of a CCTV surveillance programme.
+The implementation of strategically placed surveillance cameras is planned incrementally in this business plan including the monitoring, expansion and maintenance of the camera network over the next 5 years.
 The cameras will assist in acting as a deterrent and will assist in the monitoring of areas that are difficult to or less frequently patrolled by foot patrollers and patrol vehicles.
-The initial camera network is shown in Map 3 below.